 Role Quality Manager

 The manager is the leader of the HACCP team.
-The position of a quality manager includes the following tasks and responsibilities:
+The position of a quality manager includes the following tasks and :

-• Communicating the policy on safety and quality to the staff.
+• Communicating the on food safety and quality to the staff.

-• Monitoring compliance with the policy, through inspection rounds, internal audits, and .
-Compiling the management
+• Monitoring compliance with the policy, through rounds, internal audits, and verification.
+Compiling the management review.

-• Guiding external audits of supervisory (Dutch Food Safety Authority) and bodies, representative regarding the standards and certification bodies.
+• Guiding external audits of supervisory (Dutch ) and certification bodies, representative regarding the standards and certification bodies.

-• Checking the enforcement of in particular CCP * related process settings and during the process.
-Giving for correcting settings, correcting errors or for carrying out cleaning work.
+• Checking the enforcement of in particular CCP * related process settings and hygiene during the process.
+Giving instructions for correcting settings, correcting errors or for carrying out cleaning work.

 • Registering quality , compiling overviews, graphs, and statistics in such a way that information about the quality of (developments / trends) becomes available.